cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 ```

 ### Imperceptible Adversarial Examples
-To generate imperceptible adversarial examples, you need to first place all the files in the lingvo_compiled/ into this directory adversarial_adv/.
+To generate imperceptible adversarial examples, you need to first place all the files in the lingvo_compiled/ into this directory adversarial_adv/ and then run

-Then simply run
 ```bash
 CUDA_VISIBLE_DEVICES=0 python generate_imperceptible_adv.py
 ```